Jaesun23/edit-lines/README.md

 All file operations will be restricted to these directories for security.

+### Environment Variables

+- `MCP_EDIT_STATE_TTL`: Time-to-live in milliseconds for edit states (default: 60000).
+Edit states will expire after this duration and must be recreated.

 ## Installation

 To use with Claude Desktop, add the server config: